Buying a Boat

 Once the deal is complete, there are still many concerns that your Broker can help you with.
 You will need dockage and maintenance, possible repairs and customizations.
 Your Broker can refer you to classes on sailing, boathandling, seamanship and boating etiquette.
 Their experience in local waters can help you chart a course for a great day, weekend or longer trips.
 The relationship with your Broker lasts long after the closing – you’ve got a boating friend for life.

 Once you have made the decision to buy a boat, there are still several things to consider, such as financing.
 Financing your boat is a good idea no matter what boat you buy.
 Earnings from maintaining your cash, assets and securities often exceeds the cost of marine financing!
-Here at St. Barts Yachts, we have teamed up with several dedicated marine lenders to offer our clients competitive rates with the best service, all in-house.
+Here at St. Barts Yacht Sales, we have teamed up with several dedicated marine lenders to offer our clients competitive rates with the best service, all in-house.
 There are no closing costs, and there is no commitment required for pre-approval.

 Our lenders offer various loan options but the most common and generally most flexible is a fixed-rate, fixed-term simple interest loan.
 Depending on your credit score and net worth, our rates on fixed loans vary from 8%-10% with a 20 year term.
 We can usually do a 0.125% discount for 180 month terms and there is no penalty for pre-payment.